weberxw/codeleap/README.md

     {
         "title": "New Post",
         "username": "John Doe",
-        "content": "New content for a post",
+        "content": "New content for a post"
     }

 * **PATCH https://codeleap.herokuapp.com/careers/{ID}/** - Update an existent Post by ID